 Molly was rushed to a nearby hospital where a scan revealed a clot in her brain.
 The clot was later determined to be caused by a combination of an underlying clotting disorder and a tear in her carotid artery, mostly likely from an injury she received the night before at a powder-puff football game.

-Molly’s pediatrician had her transferred to The University of Kansas Health System’s Advanced Comprehensive Stroke Center.
-It's the first and only in the region to be recognized as an Advanced Comprehensive Stroke Center by The Joint Commission.
+Molly’s pediatrician had her transferred to The University of Kansas Health System’s Advanced Comprehensive Stroke Center, the first in the region to be recognized by The Joint Commission.

 Specialized stroke team takes action

 Once Molly arrived, the stroke team acted quickly.
 Alison consented to have her daughter treated as an adult, so she could receive tPA, a protein administered intravenously that helps break down blood clots.

 The IV tPA treatment was followed by an endovascular procedure using mechanical thrombectomy or clot removal, led by John Madarang, MD, a neurointerventional radiologist and one of fewer than 10 such specialists in Kansas.
 The stroke center claims 4 of them.
 Specialists like Dr. Madarang are on call and ready should stroke patients like Molly need advanced treatment.

 "Stroke patients are seen by our stroke experts every step of the way," said Dr. Madarang.
 "That’s all we do, and we have the protocols and the expertise in place to move quickly.
 The faster you can act, the better the outcome."

 Dr. Madarang navigated a stent retriever into the blocked middle cerebral artery supplying blood to Molly’s brain.
 After positioning the stent retriever in the clot for a few minutes, he retracted the device from the vessel, pulling out the clot and restoring blood flow.